Using high altitude wind to deliver high output / high capacity renewable energy.

 Integrates well with nature and does not harm animals.

 The significant advantage of the X-Wind technology lies in the use of the strong and steady laminar winds at an altitude of about 400m.
 This results in almost continuous power generation.

 The availability of the X-Wind electricity generation is in the range of conventional utility-scale power plants.

 X-Wind power plants solve one of the major problems of the energy transition: They generate electricity even when most other renewables provide little or no power.
-This reduces the need for storage technologies or fossil fuel fired peak load power plants.
+This reduces the need for storage technologies or peak load power plants (which use fossil fuels).